ajgorhoe/IGLib.workspace.doc.codedoc/0readme.txt

+TO DO:
+Currently the generate_g3adapter.bat and generate_g3adapterall.bat generate
+documentation with sources.
+This should be changed back.
+The generate_g3adapterall.bat is not generating graphical class hierarchy.
+Try to fix this, then also fix the scripts for generation with source files (the easiest way might be copying and changing files that work).

-Starting another documentaion here - for g3sim.
+Starting another documentaion here - for g3 adapter.

 WARNING - IMPORTANT - running doxygen directly:
   When running Doxygen directly (not through scripts and passing only the